 While the use of asbestos has been fully banned in UK building construction since 1999, any pre-2000 buildings may still have asbestos in them as it was once commonly used for insulation, flooring and roofing, as well being sprayed on ceilings and walls.
 So long as asbestos-containing materials remain intact they pose very little risk however, when disturbed the microscopic fibres, if inhaled, can be deadly, particularly to those exposed for along time at work.

 On 6th April 2012 The Control of Asbestos Regulations 2012 came into force.
 This ensured that the is UK fully implementing the European Union Directive (2009/148/EU) on exposure to asbestos.
 The Regulations state clearly that training is obligatory for anyone who might be exposed to asbestos fibres at work.
 This training, while most pertinent for maintenance workers and tradespeople, is also applicable to anyone who works in buildings which mays still house asbestos.

 Anyone liable to be exposed to or come in contact with asbestos.

-Those at particularly at risk of exposure to asbestos include workers involved with the maintenance, construction and demolition of houses and buildings, particularly older buildings (pre-1980s).
+Those particularly at risk of exposure to asbestos include workers involved with the maintenance, construction and demolition of houses and buildings, particularly older buildings (pre-1980s).
 However, anyone who works in a building which contains asbestos should also understand the potential risks.

-This Asbestos Awareness training online course should be undertaken by any worker who could disturb the fabric of a building and potentially expose themselves to asbestos.
+This Asbestos Awareness online training course should be undertaken by any worker who could disturb the fabric of a building and potentially expose themselves to asbestos.
 The HSE list of professions at risk includes, but is not limited to:

 - General maintenance workers